 Taking the Mystery Out of Some Legal Terms

-The legal realm encompasses a unique language, often filled with intricate terms and concepts that can seem unfamiliar and perplexing.
-To aid our clients in navigating this terrain, we’ve devised a concise reference guide focused on key terms in personal injury and medical malpractice.
-Our aim is to empower our clients with knowledge, fostering their understanding and comfort with the legal process.
-By enhancing their comprehension, we believe they can actively contribute to achieving our shared objective: securing a favorable outcome for their cases.
+The legal realm has its own unique language, often filled with complex terms and concepts that can seem unfamiliar and perplexing.
+To help our clients navigate this terrain, we’ve created a concise reference guide focused on some key terms in personal injury and medical malpractice.
+Our goal is to empower clients by enhancing their understanding and comfort with the legal process.
+We believe they can actively contribute to achieving our shared objective: securing the best possible outcome.

 Birth Injuries

-The arrival of a child is typically a joyous event.
-Yet, there are instances where negligence during delivery by obstetricians or hospital staff can result in severe birth defects or harm to the mother.
-Common birth injuries encompass conditions such as cerebral palsy, Erb’s palsy, brain damage, and hypoxia.
-Should your child experience a birth injury, it’s crucial to consult our experienced New York personal injury lawyers.
-They can investigate the circumstances and explore the possibility of filing a claim on behalf of your infant.
+The arrival of a child is often a moment of joy and celebration.
+However, in some cases, negligence during delivery by obstetricians or hospital staff can lead to serious birth injuries, affecting both the child and the mother.
+Common birth injuries include conditions such as cerebral palsy, Erb’s palsy, brain damage, and hypoxia.
+If your child has suffered a birth injury, it is essential to seek guidance from experienced New York personal injury lawyers.
+Our team can thoroughly investigate the circumstances surrounding the incident and help determine whether you have grounds to pursue a claim on behalf of your child.

-In the aftermath of a severe motor vehicle accident, you maintain the right to pursue a claim against both the negligent driver and the vehicle’s owner.
-Various types of car accidents encompass rear-end collisions, head-on impacts, rollovers, T-bone collisions, pedestrian knockdowns, and other traffic-related incidents.
-Many individuals involved in auto accidents sustain soft tissue injuries to the discs of their neck and back due to the abrupt impact’s whipping effect.
-Additionally, victims might endure broken bones, contusions, and lacerations from colliding with hard surfaces.
-Unfortunately, some motor vehicle incidents result in fatalities, referred to as “fatal incidents.”
-If you or a loved one has been injured in a car accident or faced a fatality, the seasoned New York personal injury attorneys at Peter DeFilippis & Associates possess the expertise to assist with the successful resolution of your claim.
+After a severe motor vehicle accident, you have the right to pursue a claim against both the negligent driver and the vehicle’s owner.
+Auto accidents can take many forms, including rear-end collisions, head-on crashes, rollovers, T-bone accidents, pedestrian knockdowns, and other traffic-related incidents.
+Many accident victims suffer soft tissue injuries, such as damage to the discs in their neck and back, caused by the sudden whipping motion of the impact.
+Additionally, injuries like broken bones, contusions, and lacerations can occur from striking hard surfaces.
+Tragically, some motor vehicle accidents result in fatalities, referred to as “fatal incidents.”
+If you or a loved one has been injured or killed in a car accident, the experienced New York personal injury attorneys at Peter DeFilippis & Associates are here to help.
+We have the expertise to guide you through the legal process and work toward a successful resolution of your claim.

 Construction or “Labor Law” Accidents